franzbu/EnhancedSpaces.spoon/README.md

 This also means that if at some point you want to stop using SpaceHammer, either move all windows to the current mSpace first, or simply restart SpaceHammer one more time.

-As an optional experimental feature, SpaceHammer can automatically backup and restore mSpaces with their windows; more in the section 'Backup and Restore of mSpaces' below.
+As an optional experimental feature, SpaceHammer can automatically move windows of pre-set applications to specific mSpaces, be it at the start of SpaceHammer or later; more in the section 'Open Windows in Pre-Arranged mSpaces' below.

 ## Experimental Features